 We adjusted the length of the high load period, in number of execution loops, based on the number of users per SAP dialog instance.
-We ran the test for 10 loops on both systems.
+Therefore, the test ran for 10 loops on the HP ProLiant DL585 G7 and for 11 loops on the Dell PowerEdge R910 because the supported user count per instance differed between the two systems.
 The workload driver automatically managed the ramp-up and ramp-down phases, and gathered its SAP ERP statistics during the period of high load.
 We also collected performance statistics, such as CPU utilization, disk I/O per second, network utilization, and available memory from the Windows Performance Monitor during each run.